AngelCastilloB/java-stealth-address-proof-of-concept/README.md

 License
 -------

-Thunderbolt is released under the terms of the Apache 2.0 license.
+This proof of concept is released under the terms of the Apache 2.0 license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/Apache-2.0.